 Glycoproteins greatly contribute to make the extracellular matrix a cohesive network of molecules, although they also perform other functions.
 Glycoproteins are intermediaries that link structural molecules between each other, and also link structural molecules and cells.
 In each glycoprotein molecule, there are several domains binding different molecules that altogether forms cross-linked molecular networks.
 Fibronectins, laminins and tenascins are major glycoproteins of the extracelular matrix of animals.

-Fibronectins are glycoproteins consisting of two polypeptides joined by disulfide bridges.
+Fibronectins are glycoproteins consisting of two polypeptides joined by disulfide bridges (Figure 1).
 They have several molecular domains that recognize and bind to glycosaminoglycans, proteoglycans, fibrin, heparin and some transmembrane proteins such as integrins.
 Therefore, fibronectins are intermediaries that make connections between different extracellular matrix molecules, but also between extracellular matrix and cells.
 They are one of the most important molecules responsible for extracellular matrix consistence.
 Fibronectins are found in almost every tissue.
 They can be found as insoluble fibers in connective tissues, or soluble molecules in body fluids such as blood.
 Besides maintaining extracellular matrix cohesion, fibronectins have many other functions.
 For example, during embryonic development, cells move from one side to another through adhesion paths made of fibronectin.
 They are also important during tissue remodeling.

 Laminin is a major component of the basal lamina.
-It consists of three highly glycosylated polypeptides: alpha, beta and gamma, joined together by disulfide bridges.
+It consists of three highly glycosylated polypeptides: alpha, beta and gamma, joined together by disulfide bridges (Figure 2).
 There are 5 types of alpha chains, 3 of beta chains, and 3 of gamma chains, that are combined to form different types of laminins, although not all combinations may be possible because only 16 laminin subtypes have been found in humans.
 Laminin is synthesized by epithelial cells, muscle cells, neurons, and bone marrow cells.
 Epithelial and muscle cells release laminin to the basal lamina, which is a sheet of extracellular matrix that separates these cells from connective tissue.
 Besides the structural function in the extracelular matrix, laminin also influences cell behavior and differentiation through interactions with integrins.
 That is why mutation of laminins usually leads to pathological processes.
 During embryonary development, laminin is the first type of glycoprotein to be released to the extracellular matrix.

 Matricellular glycoproteins.
 Around the nineties of the XX century, it was observed that some glycoproteins of the extracellular matrix do not increase but decrease the adhesion strength of cells.
 Furthermore, knockout of these proteins appears not to have any impact on animal physiology.
 These proteins have domains for binding collagen, fibronectin and some cell receptors, but their main function is not to keep structural integrity of the extracellular matrix.
 They are released into the extracellular matrix during particular periods of time and in specific places by many types of cells.
 Although they can make adhesion contacts with other molecules, these glycoproteins decrease the adhesion of cells to several extracellular matrix components, are always present in tissue under remodeling processes, and are very abundant in the extracellular matrix of embryos.
 Therefore, they are not constitutive but temporary proteins in the extracellular matrix.